dotnet/aspnetcore/src/Hosting/README.md

 Hosting provides the entry point for configuring and running your application.

-Documentation for Hosting can be found in [ASP.NET Core Web Host](https://docs.microsoft.com/aspnet/core/fundamentals/host/web-host) and [.NET Generic Host in ASP.NET Core](https://docs.microsoft.com/aspnet/core/fundamentals/host/generic-host) docs.
+Documentation for Hosting can be found in the [ASP.NET Core Web Host](https://docs.microsoft.com/aspnet/core/fundamentals/host/web-host) and [.NET Generic Host in ASP.NET Core](https://docs.microsoft.com/aspnet/core/fundamentals/host/generic-host) docs.

 ## Description